VoiceOver text commands on Mac

 Use these commands to perform actions such as reading and editing text and tables.
 Before you can use most of these commands, you must interact with text in a text area.
 VO represents the VoiceOver modifier (see Use the VoiceOver modifier).

-Note: When VoiceOver is on, you can enter VoiceOver commands by using the Fn and number keys with the VoiceOver modifier, as an alternative to using the function keys (F1 to F12).
-For example, to open VoiceOver Utility you can press Control-Option-Fn-8 (instead of Control-Option-F8).
+You can also enter VoiceOver commands that use a function key by using the Fn key and a number key instead of the Fn key and a function key.
+For example, to open VoiceOver Utility, you can press VO-Fn-8 (instead of VO-Fn-F8).

 Read the contents of the VoiceOver cursor

 Start and stop text selection in a text field (text selection tracking must be on)

 Read the previous paragraph

 Read the previous sentence

 Read the next line